 Sometimes you can take what happens in your own backyard for granted.
 Until recently, the list of horror films created in Pennsylvania is more incredible than I realized.
 Twisted Philly, the City of Brotherly Love’s most macabre-learning podcast, recently examined a handful of flicks that were shot in the Keystone State in the episode Horror In Twisted...
 Continue Reading →

-Batman is the story of the Caped Crusader fighting for justice on behalf of those who need someone else to do their fighting for them.
+Batman is the story of the Caped Crusader fighting for justice on behalf of those who need someone to do their fighting for them.
 But who fights for Batman when the Dark Knight needs help?
 The answer: Marc Tyler Nobleman.
-The Hulu documentary Batman & Bill examines the creative origins of Batman, one of...
+The Hulu documentary Batman & Bill examines the creative origins of Batman.
+When the very...
 Continue Reading →